shrutiahuja/shrutiahuja.github.io/_pages/about.md

 Hi!
 I am Shruti Ahuja, a Ph.D.
 Research Scholar at the Centre for Research in Nanotechnology & Sciences, Indian Institute of Technology Bombay.
 I am a [Prime Minister's Research Fellow](https://www.pmrf.in/) advised by [Prof. Kiran Kondabagil](https://www.bio.iitb.ac.in/people/faculty/kondabagil-k/) and [Prof. Siddharth Tallur](https://www.ee.iitb.ac.in/web/people/siddharth-tallur/).
 I have also closely collaborated with [Prof. Richa Pandey](https://profiles.ucalgary.ca/richa-pandey), University of Calgary, Canada, to explore electrochemical sensing parameters for DNA detection.

-My research lies at the intersection of molecular diagnostics, wastewater surveillance, and electrochemical sensing to enable low-cost, rapid, field-deployable public-health surveillance systems.
-I have developed an end-to-end wastewater surveillance workflow from nucleic-acid capture and electrochemical DNA sensing to metagenomics.
+My [Ph.D.](https://shrutiahuja.github.io/academic-projects/) research lies at the intersection of molecular diagnostics and electrochemical sensing to enable low-cost, rapid, field-deployable wastewater monitoring systems.
+I have developed an end-to-end wastewater testing workflow from nucleic-acid capture and electrochemical DNA sensing to metagenomics.
 This work has been recognized nationally, notably being showcased on the PMRF website under [commendable inter-disciplinary research projects](https://www.pmrf.in/10-id-commendable-research-works).
 Internationally, I received the Best Poster Award at the ICGEB Pandemic Preparedness Conference (Italy) and a competitive bursary to present my work at the Oxford Pandemic Science Conference (UK).

 Prior to Ph.D., I was the R&D Lead and founding team member at [Valetude Primus Healthcare](https://www.linkedin.com/company/valetude-primus-healthcare/), a MedTech spin-off from IIT Delhi.
-I worked with a team of over ten scientists and engineers, in close collaboration with clinicians and stakeholders to develop affordable diagnostics for lower midlle income countries with resource constrained settings.
+I worked in close collaboration with clinicians and stakeholders to develop affordable diagnostics for rapid detection of infectious diseases including typhoid (including antibiotic suscptibility testing), tuberculosis, and COVID-19 designed for remote areas with minimal laboratory infrastructure.
 This experience strengthened my commitment to finding the simplest practically deployable solutions for real-world health challenges.

 I am currently seeking **postdoctoral opportunities** that build on my interdisciplinary experience in diagnostics, pathogen detection to create impactful public health solutions.
 Moving forward, I am keen to strengthen my wet-lab expertise while learning about pathogen surveillance techniques.

 At present,

-(a) I am testing the target-specific hydrolytic cleavage activity of group II C introns against the SARS-CoV-2 N1 gene,
+(a) I am analysing Illumina-sequenced 16S rRNA (V3–V4) data to compare microbial diversity and taxonomic abundance obtained using lab-developed extraction workflows versus Qiagen kit–based methods.
+In parallel, I am examining gut-associated and potential pathogenic microbiome in wastewater samples collected from residential complexes across Mumbai,

-(b) I am analysing Illumina-sequenced 16S rRNA (V3–V4) data to compare microbial diversity and taxonomic abundance obtained using lab-developed extraction workflows versus Qiagen kit–based methods.
-In parallel, I am examining gut-associated and potentially pathogenic microbiome in wastewater samples collected from residential complexes across Mumbai.
+(b) I am testing target-specific hydrolytic cleavage activity of group II C introns against the SARS-CoV-2 N1 gene.

 To collaborate or discuss my work please reach out at [shruti.ahuja@iitb.ac.in](mailto:shruti.ahuja@iitb.ac.in)